pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 HISTORY:

+2.6.50 (04-??-2011):
+- Added AddTimestampToStaticLink() method to settings file to allow more granular decision (per http://mvccontrib.codeplex.com/workitem/7129)

+2.6.44 (03-10-2011):
+- Added UseNonQualifiedViewNames flag which when set to true causes view names never to be fully qualified.
+Spark users may need that.

+2.6.43 (02-24-2011):
+- Renamed T4MVC.settings.t4 to T4MVC.tt.settings.t4 so it feels more like a 'child' file of T4MVC.tt

 2.6.42 (02-01-2011):
 - Fix partial view support for MVC
 - Fix partial view support when name has periods (http://mvccontrib.codeplex.com/workitem/7113)